RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 **Sector offset supplied is larger than disk image (maximum: 0)**

 This error can mean two things: either the disk is corrupt/empty, or you may be trying to image an audio-CD.
 Solution: Insert disk into the FRED, open Exact Audio Copy (EAC).
-If EAC shows a track listing, continue following the audio-CD transfer workflow.
+If EAC shows a track listing, continue following the [Audio CDs](#audio-cds) transfer workflow.
 If no track listing appears, the disk may be blank or corrupt.

 **Error stat(ing) image file (raw_open: image "ref_id.iso" - Not such file or directory)**